skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the future actions of his enemies.
 Within months he had utterly exterminated the Orcs to the north.
-He initiated and won a number of wars against both Elves and Dwarves, and conquered the northern lands of Mar Tesoro, bringing the entire country under his rule.
+He initiated and won a number of wars against both Elves and Dwarves, and conquered the northern lands of Mar Tesaro, bringing the entire country under his rule.

 While Rhone was among the most gentle of leaders to sit in Fol Thron, Mordan was without question the most ruthless.
 The common workers in